kamilkisiela/apollo-angular/docs/source/index.md

 <h2 id="what-it-works-with">What it works with</h2>

-Angular 2 Apollo provides a idiomatic Angular 2 API, and is known to work in a straightforward way with many tools used in a typical Angular 2 app.
+Angular Apollo provides a idiomatic Angular API, and is known to work in a straightforward way with many tools used in a typical Angular app.
 In particular:

  - It can integrate naturally with routers, such as Angular Router;
- - Uses Redux internally and you can take advantage of this, but also can be used with any other client-side data library that integrates with Angular 2.
+ - Uses Redux internally and you can take advantage of this, but also can be used with any other client-side data library that integrates with Angular.

 If you want to use Apollo with a different front-end environment (for instance a different JavaScript framework, or a native mobile app), it is possible too!
 Please check out the links at the top of this document, or head to our [developer site](http://apollostack.com) to get started.

 <h2 id="learn-more">Learn More</h2>

-To learn more about Apollo, and how to use it in Angular 2, visit:
+To learn more about Apollo, and how to use it in Angular, visit:

 - [GraphQL.org](http://graphql.org) for an introduction to GraphQL,
 - [Our website](http://www.apollostack.com/) to learn about the Apollo stack,